 Our THRIVE Team is here to answer your questions or address your concerns.
 Please email our THRIVE coordinator or call us to learn more about what we have to offer.
 We also invite you to connect with THRIVE on Facebook.

-The THRIVE program consists of four semesters over a two-year period.
+The two-year THRIVE program consists of four semesters over a two-year period.
 Each semester includes classes developed to help THRIVE students prepare for transitioning to life after high school.
 This would include independence, academics, and job skills.
-Students are also required to attend Green Dot Training and also be educated by other UCM departments related to safety.
+Students are also required to attend Care To Act Training and also be educated by other UCM departments related to safety.

 Here’s what you can expect each semester: